everx-labs/everdev/README.md

 ### tonos-cli

-TONDEV installs tonos-cli globally, so after the installation is complete, you can access the functionality via command:
+TONDev installs tonos-cli globally, so after the installation is complete, you can access the functionality via command:

 ```shell
 tonos-cli <command> <args>